nosas/blog/performance_classification/article.md

 The loss and accuracy metrics give us a rough idea of the model's performance on the training data, but no indication of the model's general performance.
 In order to gain a better understanding of the model's performance, we must use more specific metrics.
-The metrics shown in this article are designed to evaluate the true performance of our classification models.
 We'll discuss and compare the following metrics:

 * *Accuracy*: The percentage of correct predictions